 As we mentioned earlier, Schema Templates make it easier to add structured data to your website based on the conditions you set.
 To set a condition for adding the Schema Markup, click the Display Conditions tab in your Custom Schema Builder.

-When you choose to add the Schema Template to the Entire Site, your Schema Markup will be added to the entire website, be it homepage or posts or pages or archives.
+When you choose to include the Schema Template to the Entire Site, your Schema Markup will be added to the entire website, be it homepage or posts or pages or archives.

-You can also choose to add the Schema Template to All Archives or specifically to Author pages, Search pages, Categories, Tags, or other custom taxonomies you’ve created on your website.
+When you choose the Archives option, you’ll be able to add the Schema Template to All Archives or specifically to Author pages, Search pages, Categories, Tags, or archives of other custom taxonomies you’ve created on your website.

-When you choose the Singular option, you can choose to add the Schema Markup to all post types, posts, pages, or your custom post types you’ve created on your website.
+When you choose the Singular option, you’ll be able to add your Schema Template to all post types or only to posts, pages, or custom post types you’ve created on your website.

 You can even go further to add Schema Markup only to posts that belongs to specific categories or tags or formats.

-Now that we have discussed creating Schema Templates in detail, we’ll look at some of the popular use-case scenarios of Schema Templates.
+Now that we’ve discussed creating Schema Templates in detail, we’ll look at some of the popular use-case scenarios of Schema Templates.

 aggregateRating is missing.